Scott Shephard: Career

 Shephard co-founded public relations agency 2SPR in 2004, with friend Peter Stannard.
 The company represented events and projects from notable clients including Stevie Wonder, La Toya Jackson and late South African President Nelson Mandela.
 They were involved with numerous hit singles and albums on both the UK and US music charts, notably making history when George Tandy Jr.'s debut single "March" reached number 3 on Billboards Adult R&B Songs chart, being the first independent artist to ever do so on the chart.
-Shephard was later a consultant for former world boxing champion Chris Eubank, where he acted as PR spokesperson for the boxers well-documented court case against Rupert Murdoch's newspaper group News International.
+Shephard was later a consultant for former world boxing champion Chris Eubank.

 Shephard got his start in the business side of the industry through music manager Johnny Lawes, who owned Jago Management and managed artists such as Mark Morrison and Gabrielle in the mid-90s.
 In a tribute to Lawes in 2019, he wrote; by chance, I crossed paths with this man, who gave me my break, and has been an inspiration throughout my career.
 Shephard worked with Lawes for many years, which led him to Mack Life Records to become Head of Online for R&B singer Mark Morrison.
 Shephard’s career breakthrough came when Morrison made him Vice President of his Mack Life Records label.
 His duties then involved working with Warner Music Group and Universal Music Group on a multi-platinum catalogue, and he worked on single releases such as Cooped Up/Return of the Mack by Post Malone, Mark Morrison & Sickick, The Mack by Nevada featuring Fetty Wap and Mark Morrison, which amassed over 200 Million streams, and Provide by G-Eazy featuring Chris Brown and Mark Morrison, which Shephard was quoted as saying in the Leicester Mercury newspaper as having received one million streams on Spotify within the first 24 hours of release, giving Morrison his 13th UK hit single, meaning he has had a chart hit in each of the last three decades.

 In October 2008, Shephard was appointed President of Global Music Group Europe, the European division of New York-based record label, Global Music Group.
 The company purchased historic hip-hop label Death Row Records for $25 million on 25 June 2008.
 In June 2009, Global Music Group announced that former Interscope and Warner Bros senior executive Kevin Black had been appointed Chief Operating Officer, while also announcing their expansion into Canada and Europe, with Cliff Wise appointed President of Global Music Group Canada, and Scott Shephard being appointed President of Global Music Group Europe.